PunchThrough/CodeViewEditor-iOS/README.md

 Initialization
 -------------------------
-Initialization is done by creating a PTDCodeViewEditor object and passing it config files.
-The syntax of the config files are described in the following sections.
+Initialization is done by creating a `PTDCodeViewEditor` object and passing it config files.
+The syntax of the config files are described in the following sections and are assumed to be in the main bundle.

 ```objective-c
  NSString *textReplaceFile = @"textReplace";